 Road route marker

-over 80 theme highways for tourists.
-The most well-known is the
+Germany has over 80 themed highways for tourists.
+Perhaps the most

-from Heidelberg to Nürnberg and the Fairy Tale Road (Märchenstraße)
+to Nürnberg, and the Fairy Tale Road (Märchenstraße)

-these routes, but the best way to see them is by driving
+most of these routes, the best way to see them is by driving

 yourself.
-The routes are well marked and information is available at
+The routes are well-marked and information is available at

 every town along the way.
 If you do choose to travel one of these

-routes, do

-so outside of the prime tourist seasons to avoid the crowds and get the
+routes, you should consider doing so outside of the prime tourist seasons to avoid the

 Other sites of interest